intel-analytics/ipex-llm/ppml/README.md

 When the job is done, you can decrypt and read result of the job.
 More details in [Decrypt Job Result](https://github.com/liu-shaojun/BigDL/blob/ppml_doc/ppml/docs/encrypt_and_decrypt.md).

 ### Examples of using End-to-End PPML Workflow
+Here we take SimpleQuery as an example to go through the entire end-to-end PPML workflow.

+Find more examples in [PPML examples](https://github.com/liu-shaojun/BigDL/blob/ppml_doc/ppml/docs/examples.md)

 ## Develop your own Big Data & AI applications with BigDL PPML